-How to Check If your Product is Indexed for Keywords
+How to Check If Your Product Is Indexed for Keywords

 Assuming you’ve already built your listing, the first step is to check if Amazon is recognizing your product as relevant for your target keywords.

-We call “indexed” for a keyword.
+That’s what we call “indexed” for a keyword.

 Remember that it typically takes up to 48 hours in order for Amazon to index you for a keyword.